 World Children’s Day 2020: Building a path to a brighter future

-posted on 20 November, 2020 by Bindu Panicker - Global Communications Manager
+posted on 20 November, 2020 by Bindu Panicker - Brand & Corporate Communications Manager

 Passion, accountability, change and teamwork; these are the values at the heart of everything we do at tna, including the work of our humanitarian organisation, the Nadia and Alf Taylor Foundation.
 Since its establishment in 2002, the Foundation has worked to further the vision of a world in which each and every person has access to the resources they need to fulfil their potential.
 Poverty, social injustice and inequality should not be facts of life.
 By harnessing the skills and ideals behind tna’s success, the Foundation strives to support local partners doing exceptional work on the ground and fight for every person’s right to a bright future.